DCC-EX/dcc-ex.github.io/docs/turntable-ex/test-and-tune.rst

   To determine your starting positions, you will need the full turn step count as recorded in :ref:`turntable-ex/get-started:automatic calibration`.

-To tune your turntable positions, there are two aspects to consider.

-First will be the number of steps from the home position the turntable needs to rotate in order to reach the desired position.
+To tune your turntable positions, you will need to calculate the number of steps from the home position the turntable needs to rotate in order to reach the desired position.
 By default, the turntable will turn in a clockwise direction (as demonstrated by the homing activity).

-Second will be the phase or polarity required for the bridge track to match the connecting layout tracks, as described in the :ref:`turntable-ex/turntable-ex:important! phase (or polarity) switching` section.

 Determine the positions
 ________________________